 Lower-tier banks tend to extend loans more aggressively and perform more poorly, while upper tier banks carry out more pro?table investments.
 After the crisis hit, upper-tier banks survived and almost all lower-tier banks went bankrupt.
 Our results suggest that the multilayer organizational structure of bank ownership can affect a bank´s lending behavior and its resistance to economic shocks.

-We find that the controlling family holds both the CEO and chair positions in 79% of Norwegian family firms.
+We find that the controlling family holds both the chief executive officer and chair positions in 79% of Norwegian family firms.
 The family holds more governance positions when it owns large stakes in small, profitable, low-risk firms.
-This result suggests that the...Read more
+This...Read more

 Using a newly assembled 50 country firm-level database spanning 19 years, we document that business group affiliated firms display substantially less pronounced fluctuations in employment than unaffiliated firms in...Read more